d2l-ai/d2l-en/chapter_explainability/explainability-overview.md

       lr.score(data.X_test, np.squeeze(data.y_test)))
 ```

-Although the accuracy is not so impressive, on the positive side the model is not difficult to understand.
-For example, let's plot the learned weights with their corresponding features.
+Although the accuracy is not so impressive, on the positive side the model is easy to understand.
+For example, we can understand how the model works by plotting the learned weights aligned with their features.

 ```{.python .input}
 #@save